What Can You Drive with a Code 10 Licence?

 Code C1 authorises you to drive motor vehicles, buses, minibuses, and goods vehicles with a Gross Vehicle Mass (GVM) between 3,500 kg and 16,000 kg.

-GVM is the maximum loaded weight of the vehicle — that includes the vehicle itself, passengers, fuel, and cargo.
+GVM is the maximum loaded weight of the vehicle, which includes the vehicle itself, passengers, fuel, and cargo.

 | Licence Code | GVM Range | Old Code Name |